 Let’s tackle this one right up front.
 We’ve embraced Prometheus monitoring for two key reasons:

-To help Sysdig Monitor users take advantage of the rich metrics and capabilities Prometheus brings to monitoring – especially for Kubernetes, Docker and microservices.
+Firstly, it helps Sysdig Monitor users take advantage of the rich metrics and capabilities Prometheus brings to monitoring – especially for Kubernetes, Docker and microservices.
 Prometheus makes Sysdig that much better.

 New Prometheus monitoring, Kubernetes and usability features

 As you transition to full-scale production with Kubernetes, Docker or similar, you’ll face new requirements.
 This includes some you perhaps haven’t anticipated around monitoring and security.
 We’ve designed Sysdig Monitor 3.0 to help Prometheus, Kubernetes and Docker users meet these needs.
 This includes: